 What to look for

-There are many things to watch for that could help you decipher whether or not your loved one is abusing MDMA.
+There are several things to watch for that could help determine whether or not a loved one is abusing MDMA.
 You may notice that they become uncharacteristically happy and act more friendly towards both friends and strangers.
-They may seem very energetic and desire to talk for long periods of time without seeming too tired.
+They may seem very energetic and desire to talk for long periods of time without seeming tired.

 Other things to note may be a loss of appetite or engagement in things they once enjoyed.
 Insomnia and increased energy at odd hours is also something to watch for.